 1) The economic war: The first, and by all accounts the most idiotic, is the claim that the US has been waging an “economic war” against Venezuela and that this has been the main reason why its economy has collapsed.
 Nothing could be further from the truth.
 The US remains, as it has been for decades, the main buyer of Venezuela’s oil, and its banks hold most of Venezuela’s debt.
 The US is also the source of a third of all Venezuelan imports.
 All of this would seem puzzling if this were a country committed to breaking Venezuela’s economy as many hard leftists seem to think is the case.
 Yes, it is true that the US has waged economic war against its socialist opponents: the (illegal) embargo against Cuba is a prime example as is its suffocation of the Allende regime in Chile previous to the 1973 coup.
-But just because the US has done that to one socialist country does not mean it has done it to all, or done so to the same extent.
+But just because the US has done that to some socialist countries does not mean it has done it to all, or done so to the same extent.

 Hard leftists often bring up the supposed sanctions that the US has imposed on Venezuela.
 In fact, the US has not imposed a single economic sanction against the country until 2019, against the Venezuelan state-owned oil firm PDVSA.
 All previous sanctions were targeted against individuals in the Chavez and Maduro administrations, not against Venezuelan companies or the country as a whole.
 As a Congressional Research Service report updated in February clearly states (emphasis mine):